 A6: EGR deletion is illegal in some regions with strict emissions regulations, especially in the U.S. and Canada.
 Always check your local laws before proceeding with this modification to ensure compliance.

-Q7: Do I need any other modifications to benefit from an EGR delete?
+Q7: Do I need other modifications to benefit from an EGR delete?

-A7: While an EGR delete can improve performance on its own, combining it with other modifications such as a cold air intake, EFI live tuning, or a high-flow exhaust can further enhance power and fuel efficiency.
+A7: While an EGR delete can improve performance alone, combining it with other modifications, such as a cold air intake, EFI live tuning, or a high-flow exhaust, can further enhance power and fuel efficiency.

 Q8: Will my truck sound different after an EGR delete?